-Visitor restrictions put in place at HSHS St. Anthony’s Memorial Hospital have been updated due to a decline in COVID-19 numbers in our region.
+Visitor restrictions put in place at HSHS Holy Family Hospital have been updated due to a decline in COVID-19 numbers in our region.

-Effective April 6, two visitors per patient per day will be allowed for COVID positive patients.
-As the pandemic has improved, the adequate supply of personal protective equipment (PPE) has allowed HSHS St. Anthony's to provide this protection to families and visitors.
+Effective April 11, 2022, two visitors per patient per day will be allowed for COVID positive patients which is the same as the hospital’s guidelines for inpatient units.
+As the pandemic has improved, the adequate supply of personal protective equipment (PPE) has allowed HSHS Holy Family to provide this protection to families and visitors.

 Visitors of COVID positive patients must check in with nursing staff before entering a room to be provided with the mandatory PPE for their safety.
 It is also recommended that visitors of COVID positive patients leave personal belongings at home, as purses and bags will not be allowed in the patient’s room.

 Paper, medical-grade masks (non-cloth) are still mandatory for all those in health care facilities, per CDC guidelines.
 Medical grade masks will be provided to visitors if they do not have one.

 Hospital leadership reminds the public that no one should visit persons in a health care facility if they have any of the following:

 - A positive viral test within the last 10 days for SARS-COV-2,

 - Close contact with someone who has been diagnosed with COVID-19.

 Visitor guidelines for other areas of the hospital remain unchanged and are as follows: